GSA/open-gsa-redesign/_apidocs/assistance-subaward-reporting-api.md

 Status Name | Value
 ----- | -----
-Published | Returns all published subaward information for a contract.
+Published | Returns all published subaward information for an award.
 If no status is passed as a parameter, Published is the default value.
-Deleted | Returns deleted records submitted for a contract.
+Deleted | Returns deleted records submitted for an award.
 Delete must be passed as a status to return deleted records.

 ## GET Assistance Response Parameters